bootstrapworld/codemirror-blocks/doc/stylesheet.md

 - **blocks-literal**: A block containing literal data, such as a string or number.

+- **blocks-sequence**: A vertical sequence of blocks, such as used by Scheme's `begin`.

 - **blocks-TYPE**: A block of the given (non-literal) type.
 What TYPE can be is defined by your language.

 - **blocks-hole**: This represents a part of the program that hasn't been filled in yet.

-- **blocks-sequence**: A vertical sequence of blocks, such as used by Scheme's `begin`.

 - **blocks-unknown**: A block of unknown type.

 - **blocks-locked**: "Locking" allows you to make certain blocks opaque to novice users.
 This is the css class of locked blocks.

+Most typical blocks have two parts: an `operator` (the black bar up top), and an `args` (the space below that contains its children):

+- **operator**: The "head" of a node, shown by default in a black bar at the top of the block.

+- **args**: The "children" of a node, shown by default in a light gray section at the bottom of the block.

+If a node is a `blocks-sequence`, however, it contains a `sequence-exprs` instead of an `args`:

+- **sequence-exprs**: The "children" of a `blocks-sequence`.
+By default, these are shown with arrows between them.

-If a node is a literal, it contains a span with a more specific css class, for that particular literal:
+And if a node is a literal, it instead contains a span with a more specific css class, for that particular literal:

 - **blocks-literal-TYPE**: A literal of type TYPE.
 This is contained _inside_ of a span of class `blocks-literal`.
 What TYPE can be is